vienneae/SphinxRepository/docs/source/index.rst

 Welcome to SphinxPythonApp's documentation!
 ===========================================

-This is the Python app, made to teach Python to aspiring physics students.
+This is te Python app, made to teach Python to aspiring physics students.

 .. toctree::